gradle/gradle/design-docs/features/build-platform/README.md

 - Introduce a new DSL to the `Settings` class.
 The DSL can be used to provide the base information of build platform (`id` and `version`) as well as the target location hosting the build platform meta-data.
-- As target locations Maven and Ivy repositories can be specified.
+- Maven and Ivy repositories can be specified as target locations.
 Other target location are out-of-scope for this story.
-- During the initialization phase of a Gradle build the DSL evaluated.
+- During the initialization phase of a Gradle build the DSL is evaluated.
 The underlying data structure is populated.
 - Gradle uses the build platform definition to resolve the build platform artifact.
 The artifact is represented as a JAR file accompanied by the relevant Maven or Ivy meta-data.
 - Gradle caches the resolved artifacts in its cache in the same way as any other artifact.
-- The version used to resolve the build platform artifacts in the binary repository can be dynamic versioning scheme e.g. 1.+ or a changing version.
+- The version used to resolve the build platform artifacts in the binary repository can involve a dynamic versioning scheme e.g. 1.+ or a changing version.
 The cache for build platform definitions would behave based on the usual TTL definitions.
-- The `buildSystem` requires the declaration of the `id` and `version` as well as at least one Ivy or Maven Repository.
+- The `buildSystem` requires the declaration of the `id` and `version` properties as well as at least one Ivy or Maven Repository.

 ### Test cases